-The following examples show some basic usage of RoboDK.
-The examples explained in this section are available with the default RoboDK download.
+The following examples show some basic usage of RoboDK for Simulation and Offline Programming.
+These examples are available with the default download.

 This example shows an advanced pick and place simulation.
 Moving the robot and replacing the objects is accomplished through Python.

-The RoboDK's Python API allows you to program any robot through Python.
+The RoboDK's Python API allows programming any robot through Python.
 Additionally, you can interact with the simulator to create, modify or edit any objects or robots programmatically.

-A 3rd party Python library is used to convert the SVG image to robot coordinates.
+Automated drawing can be achieved using the RoboDK API.
+Using the RoboDK API, a 3rd party Python library can be used to convert the SVG images to robot paths.